 Get the Worksheet Bundle!

 With your purchase of the worksheet bundle, you get fun (and helpful) handouts.
 These handouts are designed for your personal use and to help you remember the facts of each post.
-This week’s handouts (that’s right, handouts!) goes over the information about SMART goals and a printable worksheet to help set up your own SMART goals.
+This week’s handouts (that’s right, handouts!) goes over the information about SMART goals and behavioral modification.
 Enjoy!

 Get the one-time payment subscription